Skip to main content

 You want to buy an asset if it rises above $450, but you don’t want to pay more than $460.

-• You set a limit price at $460 — the maximum you’re willing to pay.
+• Limit price: $460 → the maximum price you’re willing to pay

 Understanding these order types helps you take better control over your trade execution and risk.
 Choose the one that fits your strategy - and let Capitalise.ai do the rest.